FROM HEELS TO SNEAKERS

 The 1980s began defining women’s rights and evolution into bold fashion.

 Thanks to Jane Fonda and her workout videos, she popularized activewear for sports and outings.
 Big sneakers, spandex pants, and leg warmers were all the rage in the 1980s.
-Anywhere you went, women had activewear on them.
-This decade represented a woman's right to go out and be comfortable.
-This shifted from having to dress formally and uncomfortably all the time.
-This act made sneakers acceptable footwear for both men and women.
+This decade is when women broke free from formal and liberated themselves from having to dress formally and uncomfortably all the time....
+And that's when activewear design developed.

 Mules and cone heels were also big fads of 1980s footwear.
 Mules uncovered women’s feet from the back that provided comfort for the heels.
 It also revealed some flesh as a fashion statement to encourage women to shift from traditional to experimental.